 Can You Reduce Knee Running Stress?

-It has been shown by simply changing the way we run can have a large bearing on how much stress goes through our knees… and who’s knees wouldn’t mind that?
+Research shows that simply changing the way we run can have a significant bearing on how much stress goes through our knees… and who’s knees wouldn’t mind that?

-Heiderscheit et al (2011) found that you can “offload” your knee joint stresses by simply increasing the step frequency while running.
+Heiderscheit et al. (2011) found that you can “offload” your knee joint stresses by simply increasing the step frequency while running.

 Simple things that you can change: